-It’s quintessentially quaint.
+The Cotswolds is quintessentially quaint.
 It’s also unexpectedly vast.
-Count the Cotswolds’ counties: Oxfordshire, Gloucestershire, plus corners of Wiltshire, Somerset, Warwickshire and Worcestershire.
+Count its counties: Oxfordshire, Gloucestershire, plus corners of Wiltshire, Somerset, Warwickshire and Worcestershire.
 From north to south it’s a 100-mile schlep.
 Off-the-beaten-track is a concept the Cotswolds lost long ago, but its central belt – a lopsided oblong with Burford, Cheltenham, Stroud and Lechlade at the corners – does fly slightly below the radar.

-Kneading up a storm in Painswick, near arty Stroud, is Israeli baker Ori Hellerstein, whose Nelson loaves have a cult following (theartisanbaker.co.uk).
+Kneading up a storm in Painswick, near arty Stroud, is Israeli baker Ori Hellerstein, whose Nelson loaves have a cult following.
 Named after Nelson Mandela, they’re packed full of pumpkin, poppy, nigella, sunflower, sesame and linseed, plus yogurt and golden syrup.
 The result is heavy but healthy with a sweetness that goes perfectly with cheese or smoked salmon.
-I made a beeline for his stall at the award-winning Stroud Farmers’ Market where you can find him every Saturday from 9am-2pm (fresh-n-local.co.uk).
+Make a beeline for his stall at the award-winning Stroud Farmers’ Market where you can find him every Saturday from 9am-2pm (fresh-n-local.co.uk).

-At Frampton Mansell, on the road between Stroud and Cirencester, the Jolly Nice café and farm shop is a gourmet pit-stop set up by Harriet Wilson and her daughter Rebecca in a disused filling station (harrietsjollynice.co.uk).
+At Frampton Mansell, on the road between Stroud and Cirencester, the Jolly Nice café and farm shop is a gourmet pit-stop set up by Rebecca Wilson in a disused filling station.
 There’s a deli, a butchers selling meat from the family farm’s rare breed Shorthorn cattle, a meadow for summer picnics and a wood-burner-warmed yurt to retreat to in winter with one of the kitchen’s Jolly Nice burgers: a brioche bun piled high with salad, cheddar, smoked bacon, caramelised onions, rapeseed mayo and ketchup, the burger’s key ingredient – Shorthorn beef – still shines.

 Definitely leave space for Harriet’s ice cream, though.
 It all started with an ice-cream maker picked up at a car boot sale on her 15th birthday.
 The journey to the filling station was a meandering one that involved a mobile ice- cream parlour and years of experimentation.
 Today, flavours range from brown bread, rhubarb and custard to chocolate and crystallised bergamot.
 My choice?
 Pistachio and orange blossom.

 Asian flavours are also on the menu at Made by Bob in Cirencester (foodmadebybob.com).
 Ciren is a real foodie hub with a cluster of gourmet hangouts that includes Jesse’s Bistro (jessebistro.co.uk) – the meat sourced from the adjacent butcher’s shop at the front – and Jack’s Coffee Shop (@jacks_shop).
-But the town’s hottest table is arguably Bob Parkinson’s fuss-free restaurant and deli a couple of streets away, which is currently being refurbished in order to open in time for Christmas.
+But the town’s hottest table is arguably Bob Parkinson’s fuss-free restaurant and deli a couple of streets away.

 Cotswolds born and bred but returned from a stint in London, Parkinson is passionate about Asian cooking.
 His restaurant in the town’s old Corn Hall has a huge open kitchen and is a great place to grab lunch.
 On the daily changing menu you’ll often find geng jeut, a fragrant and clear Asian broth bobbing with chicken, shiitake mushrooms, coconut and deep fried garlic; and a real winter warmer – geng paneang, a rich red beef curry sprinkled with peanuts and Thai basil.
 There’s also a strong Italian influence – think grilled bruschetta with marinated peppers, artichoke, mozzarella, capers and basil oil – with Sardinian ingredients sourced from London-based Stefano Chessa.

-Another Italian connection can be found just down the road at luxury hotel Barnsley House (barnsleyhouse.com).
-Once the home of renowned garden designer Rosemary Verey, the gardens remain a highlight.
+Once the home of renowned garden designer Rosemary Verey, the gardens of this luxury hotel remain a highlight.
 Produce picked by the chefs take pride of place in dishes such as tangy Barnsley House pickled beetroot, creamy goat’s cheese curd and candied hazelnuts.

 Amid such ultra-local provenance it’s easy to be caught off-guard when you discover that head chef, Francesco Volgo, is Italian and that the house speciality is vincisgrassi, a rich mushroom and truffle oil lasagne.
 Wandering up to bed after dinner there were two surprises in store: a packet of Little Gem lettuce seeds on the pillow instead of chocolate and, in the fridge, a handful of fresh mint for tea – reminders that outside the window was a fruitful English country garden.